Connell Resources Asphalt Plant: Case Summary & Court Findings

 - Rebekka Dailey, Trustee

-Wellington’s town attorney told trustees that in decades of representing the town, his office had found no precedent for a resident appeal of a Planning Commission decision to the Board of Trustees, making this a novel procedural moment for Wellington.
+Wellington’s town attorney told trustees that in decades of representing the town, his office had found no precedent for a resident appeal of a Planning Commission decision to the Board of Trustees, making this a novel procedural moment.

 The case turned on whether combustion exhaust from drying aggregates constitutes “producing or curating” toxic chemicals.
 The court affirmed the Board’s reading: it does.
-The plain text of the code, not federal EPA thresholds, governs Wellington’s setback requirements.
+Plain text of the code — not federal EPA thresholds — governs Wellington’s setbacks.

 Connell’s 35-acre parcel measured approximately 1,250 × 1,250 feet.
 A 2,640-foot setback exceeds the entire property’s dimension in any direction, effectively barring asphalt production on this site regardless of layout.

-The Wellington relocation was not merely operational, it was required to free the Timnath site for the 240-acre Ladera residential and commercial project.
+The Wellington relocation was required to free the Timnath site for the 240-acre Ladera project.
 The court loss leaves Connell without a path forward on either site as originally planned.

-The case would never have reached the Board, or the courts, without the Leistikows filing their appeal and attorney Jeffrey Cullers arguing that toxic emissions require no minimum quantity threshold.
+The case would never have reached the Board — or the courts — without the Leistikows filing their appeal.
 Their persistence forced the full legal review that ultimately protected the neighborhood.

 Connell Resources Inc. v.
 Board of Trustees of Wellington, Colorado

-The court affirmed that the Board of Trustees acted within its authority and possessed jurisdiction to review and make a final decision on appeal regarding the Planning Commission’s approval of Connell’s site plan.
+The court affirmed that the Board of Trustees acted within its authority and possessed jurisdiction to review and make a final decision on appeal regarding the Planning Commission’s approval.
 The Board did not exceed or abuse its discretion by hearing the resident appeal.

 The court found the Planning Commission erred as a matter of law by not openly and fully considering the nature of the proposed use, because it mistakenly believed the 800-foot variance grant was not reviewable.
 This procedural error was itself a ground for the Board’s reversal.

 The Board’s reversal was found to be “supported by competent evidence.”
-The court rejected Connell’s claim that the trustees acted with no factual basis when they applied the 2,640-foot toxic-chemical setback to a hot-mix asphalt plant.
+The court rejected Connell’s claim that the trustees acted with no factual basis when they applied the 2,640-foot toxic-chemical setback.

-“The code overall and the plain text and meaning of the words and phrases … are sufficiently clear to meet due-process standards.” — Judge JouardConnell had argued the Board abused its discretion under Rule 106 review standards by overturning the Planning Commission with “no competent evidence” that the plant would produce, curate, and emit toxic chemicals.
+“The code overall and the plain text and meaning of the words and phrases … are sufficiently clear to meet due-process standards.” — Judge JouardConnell argued the Board abused its discretion by overturning the Planning Commission with “no competent evidence.”
 The court disagreed, finding the trustees’ interpretation of the code reasonable and the evidentiary record sufficient.

 Warren further stated that the Board’s decision “precludes our proposed use and effectively makes industrial property within the town undevelopable,” and that the company is “exploring options of appealing this court decision and identifying other opportunities.”
 As of the ruling, no further court filings have been publicly announced.